Geamahzuz/ply/README.md

 # ply
-ply is spaghetti code mess that allows for quick, easy playback of local files.
+ply is spaghetti code mess that allows for quick, easy playback of local video files.
 The current main focus is on playback and tracking of anime files.

 ### Planned features (in no particular order)
   * Add support for ".5" Episodes